Your Visit to the 3-and-Over Autism Clinic

 After your appointment is scheduled, you will receive a new patient questionnaire through US mail.
 Please complete these forms and bring them to your appointment.
 We also ask that you bring any individualized education plan (IEP) and other reports from prior testing.

 On the day of the appointment, have your child eat breakfast and take their medications.
-Bring along anything your child may need, including snacks, drinks, diapers and wipes, a change of clothes, and a few activities in case there is down time.
+Bring anything your child may need, including snacks, drinks, diapers and wipes, a change of clothes and a few activities in case there is down time.
 It is best if siblings do not attend the appointment.
-Or, please bring an adult who can care of them in the waiting area.
+Or, please bring an adult who can care for them in the waiting area.